-Nevertheless, at the end of the nineteenth century Spain as well as the more successful Latin American countries could boast of many symbols of modernity, and of diverse successes in the field of public policy and infrastructure.
-Nevertheless, contrary to expectations, public institutions remained peculiarly weak or hollow at the core.
-They showed their weakness on diverse levels: fiscal capacity was low, mainly dependent on the kind of taxes which are most easy to collect, such as custom revenues.
+It is true that at the end of the nineteenth century, Spain as well as the more successful Latin American countries could boast of many symbols of modernity and of diverse successes in the field of public policy and infrastructure.
+Yet, public institutions remained peculiarly weak.
+They showed their weakness on diverse levels: fiscal capacity was low, mainly dependent on the kind of taxes that are most easy to collect, such as custom revenues.
 Internal conflicts in the form of local rebellions, guerrilla warfare, and endemic banditry remained widespread, particularly in areas far from the national capitals.
-Economic policy was typically precarious and short-sighted: national economies were organized on the basis of the dependence on foreign capital and markets, often focusing on a single commodity, thus dangerously exposed to global market fluctuations.
-Ortega's remarks on Spain could be perfectly applied to Latin America, as was well known at the time.
+Economic policy was typically precarious and shortsighted: national economies were organized on the basis of the dependence on foreign capital and markets, often focusing on a single commodity, thus dangerously exposed to global market fluctuations.
 Ortega underlined a common factor resulting in low state capacity and deficient public policy on both sides of the Atlantic: instead of progressively building an elite of highly trained and permanent civil servants, after each election governments massively filled the higher and lower echelons of the public bureaucracy with political partisans.
-National versions of the spoils-system were not just strong, they remained almost hegemonic in the Iberian world at the time.
+National versions of the spoils system were not just strong; they remained almost hegemonic in the Iberian world at the time.

 Then again, political elites in Spain and Latin America would have regarded what they had achieved as particularly significant, and this could even make up for many failures and disappointments.
 After countless and for the most part violent struggles during the first half of the nineteenth century, liberalism had been finally adopted as the official ideology of Spanish and Latin American political institutions and economic policy at the end of the century.
-Perhaps understandably, however, the implementation of liberalism showed many fragilities and contradictions: lack of economic infrastructure and industrialization, mere entrepôt economies in some cases, as well as democracies that, under the pretense of universal suffrage, were run by oligarchic groups that manipulated elections through massive clientelism and even fraud.
-Beginning with the Mexican Revolution and on through the Spanish Civil War, the political compromises and economic dependencies that had developed during the nineteenth century came apart and ended in political violence, civil war, authoritarian military dictatorships and widespread economic depression.
-Liberalism's inconsistencies when confronted with the development of mass democracies, and its lack of convincing success as economic doctrine concluded with its wholesale collapse in the Iberian world by the 1930's.
+Perhaps understandably, however, the implementation of liberalism showed many fragilities and contradictions: lack of economic infrastructure and industrialization, mere entrepôt economies in some cases, as well as democracies that, under the pretense of universal suffrage, were run by oligarchic groups that manipulated elections through massive clientelism and fraud.
+Beginning with the Mexican Revolution and on through the Spanish Civil War, the political compromises and economic dependencies that had developed during the nineteenth century came apart and ended in political violence, civil war, authoritarian military dictatorships, and widespread economic depression.
+Liberalism's inconsistencies when confronted with the development of mass democracies